 - Mount a new straight-edge blade into a razor knife to ensure effortless cutting.

 - Carefully follow the caulked RV fitting’s outline with the razor knife, ensuring it does not gouge anything else or undercut the sealant between the base and fitting.

 - Grab a plastic scraper or putty knife to trim the excess caulk from the fitting’s base.

 - Spray or apply a cleaning agent to remove any residue.
 Some RV owners use Goo Gone or another citrus-based cleaner.

 - Rinse with clean water and dry thoroughly before applying wax.

 As a seasoned camper, I would say that RV caulks are essential to have during any trip.
 However, you have to make sure you buy a high quality one if you want it to work well.
 Sure, there are quite a number of things to consider whenever you choose an RV caulk.
 But it’s definitely worth it if you buy a really good one.
 It can save you a lot of time, effort, and even money on future repairs and maintenance.

 So before you make your choice, always remember to go through all the factors carefully so that you can choose the best RV caulk for your needs.

 We would like to thank you for reading this article.
-Find out more about how to choose the best RV wash and wax and best RV wax with our reviews and ratings.
-Furthermore, please take a look at the best RV roof coatings and sealants, best RV roof cleaners and best RV awning cleaners to choose the right one for your RV cleaning, storage and maintenance.
+Find out more about how to choose the most trusted RV wash and wax and RV wax with our reviews and ratings.
+Furthermore, please take a look at the top-rated RV roof coatings and sealants, RV roof cleaners and RV awning cleaners to choose the right one for your RV cleaning, storage and maintenance.